SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 2. Verify that Listings components link to the detail view using React Router.
 3. Run `npm start` and click on any listing to confirm the detail page renders correctly.

+## Building the Image Slider

+The image slider is implemented in the Listing Detail component to display multiple pictures of a property.
+Key points include:
+- An array of image URLs is created from the listing info.
+- Navigation controls (left/right arrows) allow users to cycle through the images.
+- Conditional rendering ensures only the current image is shown.
+- The slider leverages Material UI icons (e.g., ArrowCircleLeftIcon and ArrowCircleRightIcon) for a polished UI.

+### How to Build & Test
+1. Verify that the `ListingDetail.js` file in `frontend/src/Components` contains the image slider code.
+2. Ensure that the image array is correctly populated from the listing details.
+3. Run the development server (`npm start`), navigate to a listing detail page (e.g., `/listings/:id`) and use the arrow controls to browse the images.

 ## Usage
 - **Development Mode:** Both Django and React servers run concurrently to provide a live development environment.
 - **Testing:**